cjschu17/Thesis2016-2017/ThesisWriting/InitialDifferences.md

 Using this table, I was able to identify which scholia had the strongest associations with each of the topics.
 I defined a "strong association" as a scholion having a theta-score equal to or greater than 0.9.
 Thus I made fifteen tables, one for each topic, which simply consistd aof a list of every scholion hose theta-score was equal to or grater than 0.9 for that topic.
 These tables can be found [here](https://github.com/cjschu17/Thesis2016-2017/tree/master/Data/TopicModelData/ThetaTables-3-15-2017).

 Now that the scholia which are most strongly associated with each topic had been assembled, it was now possible to analyze the distribution of content by zone of the scholia.
 For each of the tables just created, it was determined how many came from the main, interior, intermarginal, interlinear, and exterior.
 If the distribution of the zones within each topic should match the distribution of scholia across the entire Venetus A, an argument could be made that the five zones do not differ in their content.
+A full list of the distribution of each zone among the scholia with the strongest associations is located [here](https://github.com/cjschu17/Thesis2016-2017/blob/master/Data/TopicModelData/newToPanResult.txt).
 As a reference, below is a table displaying the frequency of each type of scholia across 18 books of the Venetus A:

 | Type of Scholia | Number of Scholia | Percentage of the Manuscript
 | --- | --- | ---